 118 CMR 14.00 governs the petition process available to certain parties to a M.G.L. c.
 19C investigation and the objection process available to data subjects.

-14.02: Objections Filed Regarding an Investigation Report: Petitions for Review
+14.02: Petitions for Review

-(1) Parties Who May File Petitions for Review.
-The identified victim, the identified abuser, or their respective legal representatives, who are aggrieved by the disposition of an investigation conducted pursuant to M.G.L. c.
+Parties Who May File Petitions for Review.
+The identified abuser, or their respective legal representative, who is aggrieved by the disposition of an investigation conducted pursuant to M.G.L. c.
 19C may file with the Commission an objection to the conclusion contained in the M.G.L. c.
-19C investigation report, except for decisions regarding the screening of an intake, the assignment of an investigator or the deferral of an investigation pursuant to M.G.L. c.
-19C, § 12.
+19C investigation report, except for decisions regarding the screening of an intake, the assignment of an investigator, a jurisdictional determination, the deferral of an investigation pursuant to M.G.L. c.
+19C, § 12, or findings in a Compliance Investigation Report.

-(2) Grounds for Objection to an Investigation Report.
-The grounds for filing a Petition for Review are:
+(2) Grounds for Objection to a Determination of Abuse.
+The grounds for filing a Petition for Review objecting to a determination of abuse are:

-(a) The investigation report is based on an investigation that was not conducted in accordance with 118 CMR 5.02(1): Minimum Requirements of Abuse Investigations;
+(a) The investigation report is based on an investigation that was not conducted in accordance with:

+118 CMR 5.02(1): Minimum Requirements of Abuse Investigations and

+2. said non-compliance resulted in the reasonable likelihood of substantial prejudice to the petitioner;

 (b) The preponderance of evidence does not support the conclusions reached in the investigation report; or